bonrita/extended_container/README.md

 $this->locator->get('theme.manager')->getActiveTheme()->getName()
 ```

+**Note:**

+Service locators will only work if your controller is defined as a service.

 ### Autowiring
 Improved greatly on the autowiring feature.
 Below is what was improved.
 * Enable autowiring for all services of a module by default i.e if enabled for that particular module.
 [Automatic Service Loading in services.yaml](https://symfony.com/doc/current/service_container.html#creating-configuring-services-in-the-container)